-Indian Head Massage has been available in the UK since the seventies, and it’s an ideal introduction to the world of massage.
+Indian head massage was brought to the west by Narendra Mehta in the seventies, and it’s an ideal introduction to the world of massage.
 A session of IHM can be both soothing and invigorating, and it will certainly be very enjoyable.

 How does it work?